macejiko/rf_boilerplate/README.md

 * pages/ - dir with all web pages using Page Object pattern
 * report/ - dir with all reports (will be generated after first run of `pybot`)
 * test_cases/ - dir with all test cases
-* config.txt - file that unite all pages, variables, keywords of project.
+* config.robot - file that unite all pages, variables, keywords of project.
 Used then in each test case
-* libs.txt - file with all libraries that we use in project
+* libs.robot - file with all libraries that we use in project
 * variables.py - file with all environment settings

 ## Page Object